 Your profile should, at the minimum, include photos of your family, recommendations, and a “Dear Expectant Parent” letter.
 But the more you can share, the better, which is why Parent Profiles offers favorite pins, videos, endorsements, blog posts, about page, and more to make sure your profile stands out in all the ways possible.

 Here’s the thing though–you can have all the bells and whistles available to you, but if you’re not using them to their fullest potential, it won’t do you any good.
 So keep reading for a few tips to help make your profile stand out and be it’s best representation of your family.

 And be sure to check your state’s laws to determine if having an online profile is legal, as some states consider this as advertising which may be illegal.

 If you want to find the right match for your family, you have to be you.
 All of you.
 Sure, you don’t have to go into the messy details of your life, but you should be sharing the real you.
 The details that make your family special.
+Your adoption match will be greatful for it.
 You never know what kind of connection you’ll make with someone who also shares your unhealthy love for salt and vinegar flavored chips or an obsession over the latest Star Wars news.
 Share your quirks, funny memories, special moments, the things you value, and your passions.